Breaking News, Events, Entertainment, Lifestyle, Fashion, Beauty, Inspiration, Health talks, Celebrity and yes... Gossip!

 "The doctor said he had a virus and gave him Calpol and Nurofen, and said if it gets worse he should come straight back.

-"They went home and put him to bed and he was fine, but in the morning he had a rash from the top of his head to his belly button.
+went home and put him to bed and he was fine, but in the morning he had

 "My mum did the glass test and called 999 - she was so quick-thinking - it would be easy to think it was chicken pox.